gridironzone/gridiron-core/templates/generator_proxy_template/README.md

-# Astroport Generator Proxy Rewards Template
+# Gridiron Generator Proxy Rewards Template

 This generator proxy contract allows an external staking contract to be connected to the Generator.
-It gives Generator stakers the ability to claim both ASTRO emissions as well as 3rd party tokens at the same time.
-This is referred to as "dual rewards" in Astroport.
+It gives Generator stakers the ability to claim both GRID emissions as well as 3rd party tokens at the same time.
+This is referred to as "dual rewards" in Gridiron.

 ## Be sure that all the template's TODOs get properly changed!